dhis2/training-docs/content/tracker_use/tg_event_reports_and_linelist.md

 Follow the steps to create this line list

-1. Click on Input and Select Enrollement
+1. Click on Input and Select Enrollment

    ![](resources/images/linelist/enroll1.png)